Can I Sue a Company That Has Been Dissolved?

 When Can I Sue a Dissolved Company?

 The general rule used to be that when a company dissolves it no longer legally exists.
-That means you could no longer sue it.
-But over time, at least two exceptions to this rule have evolved.
+That means you could no longer sue it, but over time at least two exceptions to this rule have evolved.

 Exception One: The Company Failed to Dissolve Properly

-- Is owned by a sole proprietor
+- Is a sole proprietor

-- Has just one or two investors
+- Is an LLC with just one or two investors

 - Failed to follow legal advice